LifelongLearner13/cs_foundation/programming_languages/java_cheatsheet.md

 ### Interface

 - Defines a contract
   - Key difference between interface and class is the interface provides no implementation
     - By implementing an interface, a class conforms to the interfaces contract
+      - As long as the class returns the expected type, the interface does not limit the class's implementation
+      - Some interfaces require addional type information
+        - Uses a concept know as generics
+        - If a generic is specified, the method will recive that type, else it will recieve an object which needs to be cased.
+      - A class can only extend one parent class, but it can implement multiple interfaces
+    - When declaring an interface, use the `interface` keyword
+      - Supports a subset of the features available to classes
+        - Methods
+          - Only the declaration, no implementation
+          - implicitly public
+        - Constants
+          - Typed named values
+          - implicitly public, final, static
+        - Extending interfaces
+          - An interface can extend another interface
+        - Implementing extended interface implies implentation of base
       -